top of page

 Use image descriptions and alt-text

-Screen-readers use image descriptions called alt-text to describe an image for people who are blind.
+Screen-readers use image descriptions called alt-text to describe an image for blind people.
 They can also be useful to describe an image in an easy way.

 bottom of page